user-komeda/attendance_management_bk/.junie/guidelines.md

 - `src/routes`: Unit tests
 - `src/lib`:Unit tests

+4. Backend unit tests should be performed only for code under `apps/backend/lib`.
-4. Do not introduce new external services or long-running background commands unless requested.
+5. Do not introduce new external services or long-running background commands unless requested.
-5. When unsure about behavior, check specs under `apps/backend/spec` and OpenAPI under `apps/backend/openApi`.
+6. When unsure about behavior, check specs under `apps/backend/spec` and OpenAPI under `apps/backend/openApi`.

 ## Running Backend (local)